mhinsch/rpathsonpaths/README.md

 The following websites are available:

--   The *rpathsonpaths* project on *github*, useful for developers, contributors, and users wanting to post issues, bug reports and feature requests: <br> [http://github.com/mhinsch/rpathsonpaths](http://github.com/reconhub/rpathsonpaths)
+-   The *rpathsonpaths* project on *github*, useful for developers, contributors, and users wanting to post issues, bug reports and feature requests: <br> <http://github.com/mhinsch/rpathsonpaths>

+-   To browse the package documentation online visit: <br> <https://mhinsch.github.io/rpathsonpaths/>

 Getting help online
 -------------------